AdobeDocs/experience-manager-65.pt-BR/help/assets/configure-aem-assets-with-brand-portal.md

 1. Navigate to the **[!UICONTROL Generate JWT]** tab and copy the **[!UICONTROL JWT Payload]**.

-Agora você pode usar a ID do cliente (chave da API), o segredo do cliente e a carga JWT para [configurar a conta](#create-ims-account-configuration) IMS na instância da nuvem do AEM Assets.
+Agora você pode usar a ID do cliente (chave da API), o segredo do cliente e a carga JWT para [configurar a conta](#create-ims-account-configuration) IMS no AEM Assets.

 <!--
 ### Create Adobe I/O integration {#createnewintegration}